pelagia123/todo-list-tutorial/remove-item.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-Add a new output to the `ItemComponent` class, which will be emitted to the list manager when a user presses the remove button for a specific item:
+Add a new output to the `ItemComponent` class, which will be emitted to the list manager when a user presses its remove button:

 {% code-tabs %}
-{% code-tabs-item title="item.component.ts" %}
+{% code-tabs-item title="src/app/item/item.component.ts" %}
 ```typescript
 @Output() remove:EventEmitter<any> = new EventEmitter();
 ```